Your enrollment status will determine your eligibility for certain awards and what percentage of your awards you should expect to receive.

 - Add together all of your awards for one quarter.
 Exclude any Federal Work Study (FWS) awards, since those funds are earned at an hourly rate and are not disbursed in a lump sum at the beginning of the quarter.

 - Next, look up your total tuition and fees.
-Use the Schedule link in the QuickLinks section of my.batestech.edu.
+Use the Financial Account on the ctcLink Student Homepage.

 - If your awards are greater than your tuition and fees, you will receive a refund.